EdJoPaTo/grammy-inline-menu/README.md

 ## Whats the difference between choose and select?

-If you want to do something based on the choice use `menuTemplate.choose(…)`.
+If you want to do something based on the choice, use `menuTemplate.choose(…)`.
 If you want to change the state of something, select one out of many options for example, use `menuTemplate.select(…)`.

 `menuTemplate.select(…)` automatically updates the menu on pressing the button and shows what it currently selected.